nodejs/node/doc/api/modules.md

 module's dependencies change, causing a different version (or even a different module) to be loaded as the `NODE_PATH` is searched.

-Additionally, Node.js will search in the following locations:
+Additionally, Node.js will search in the following list of GLOBAL_FOLDERS:

 * 1: `$HOME/.node_modules`
 * 2: `$HOME/.node_libraries`